18F/tts-buy-development-desgin-research-bpa/Performance Work Statement.md

 Responsibilities include but not limited too:

-  - > Architect the overall system using prototyping and proof of
-    > concepts, which may include:
+  - Architect the overall system using prototyping and proof of concepts, which may include:

-      - > Modern programming languages (e.g., Ruby, Python, Node.js) and
+  - Modern programming languages (e.g., Ruby, Python, Node.js) and
-        > web frameworks (e.g., Django, Rails)
+    web frameworks (e.g., Django, Rails)

-      - > Modern front-end web programming techniques (e.g., HTML5,
+  - Modern front-end web programming techniques (e.g., HTML5,
-        > CSS3, RESTful APIs) and frameworks (e.g., Twitter Bootstrap,
+    CSS3, RESTful APIs) and frameworks (e.g., Twitter Bootstrap,jQuery)
-        > jQuery)

-      - > Relational databases (e.g., PostgreSQL), and “NoSQL” databases
-        > (e.g., Cassandra, MongoDB)
+  - Relational databases (e.g., PostgreSQL), and “NoSQL” databases (e.g., Cassandra, MongoDB)

-      - > Automated configuration management (e.g., Chef, Puppet,
-        > Ansible, Salt), continuous integration/deployment, and
-        > continuous monitoring solutions
+  - Automated configuration management (e.g., Chef, Puppet Ansible, Salt), continuous integration/deployment, and continuous monitoring solutions

-  - > Use version control systems, specifically Git and GitHub
+  - Use version control systems, specifically Git and GitHub

-  - > Maintain strategic alignment of technical design and architecture
-    > to meet business growth and direction, and stay on top of emerging
+  - Maintain strategic alignment of technical design and architecture to meet business growth and direction, and stay on top of emerging technologies
-    > technologies

-  - > Develop product roadmaps, backlogs, and measurable success
-    > criteria, and writing meaningful user stories to ensure effective
+  - Develop product roadmaps, backlogs, and measurable success criteria, and writing meaningful user stories to ensure effective product delivery
-    > product delivery

-  - > Communicate credibly with a wide range of digital delivery
-    > disciplines and talent
+  - Communicate credibly with a wide range of digital delivery disciplines and talent

-  - > Clearly communicates and works with stakeholders at every level
+  - Clearly communicates and works with stakeholders at every level

 ### **CLIN 0004 User Experience Researcher / Designer**